 - 1 cup (180g) semi-sweet chocolate chips

-- ice cream, chocolate sauce, maraschino cherries for serving
+- optional: ice cream, chocolate sauce, maraschino cherries for serving

 - Melt the butter and chopped chocolate in a medium saucepan on medium heat, stirring constantly, about 5 minutes.
 Or melt in a medium microwave safe bowl in 20 second increments, stirring after each, in the microwave.
 Remove from the heat, pour into a large mixing bowl, and allow to slightly cool for 10 minutes.